Racial Equity Grants

 For other funding opportunities from Waterloo Region funders, please visit www.wrapply.ca

-Here is a list of organizations that received support through the Racial Equity Fund in 2024
+Here is a list of organizations that received support through Racial Equity Grants in 2025

 • African Women's Alliance of Waterloo Region (World Wide Opportunities for Women Inc.)